Buddy

 So Jack’s sad story begins with my husband, as always for the past 10 years, looking for a Westie for me to love.
 We lost our beloved “Gage” after 13 years and it took 10 years to find an ad on Craigslist to rehome a 4-5 year old male.

 I was a little reluctant because it was a Philadelphia ad and I’m not a traveler and my husband isn’t always feeling well.
 After a few days of back and forth we were informed the breeder was actually in New Jersey.
 We spoke a few times.
 My husband asked many questions, I spoke with the breeder again a day or two later and I asked many questions.
-She even agreed to meet us halfway in Edison NJ.
+She even agreed to meet us halfway in Edison New Jersey.

-So on July 20th we set out for the 100 mile trip.
+So on July 20th 2023, we set out for the 100 mile trip.
 I brought a leash, a cage, water and a pillow.
 We met the breeder in a parking lot.
 I handed her the $350 and she handed over “Remses”.
 I put him on the ground.
 She informed me he never learned his name and this was probably his first time on pavement.
 He’d never been on a leash either.
 He was shaking.

 The breeder scribbled a note on his “shot record” that was a receipt of sorts.
 I asked her a few more questions and we set off for the trip home.
 He stayed so quiet in the cage.
 I talked to him in a sing-song voice convincing him he was going to a place where he’d be loved and well taken care of and that I hoped he wouldn’t miss his old life too much.
 It was a quiet ride back home.